iwakoscott/foodnome-cms/blog/chef-spotlight-ru-zhang.md

 “I understand the need for regulation, but I really appreciate what Akshay is trying to do,” Zhang said, referring to Foodnome founder Akshay Prabhu.
 “From my perspective, as someone trying to do this for my career, it’s a great way to get started and build from there.”

 For now, Ru Zhang is starting her own catering business for private dinner parties, small weddings, and events.
-You can find out more at chefrucatering.com, and contact Zhang at chefucatering@gmail.com.
+You can find out more at chefrucatering.com, and contact Zhang at <a href="mailto:chefucatering@gmail.com">chefucatering@gmail.com</a>.